Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 Cool, now that dbt knows we have a dbt project we can view the folder structure and data modeling.

 ### Folder structure
 TODO Update with new folders
 dbt Labs has developed a [project structure guide](/guides/best-practices/how-we-structure/1-guide-overview/) that contains a number of recommendations for how to build the folder structure for your project.
+These apply to our entire project except the machine learning portion - this is still relatively new use case in dbt without the same established best practices.
 Do check out that guide if you want to learn more.
-Note that machine learning best practices within dbt are still being st Right now we are going to organize our project using the following structure:
+Right now we are going to organize our project using the following structure:

 - sources &mdash; This is our Formula 1 dataset and it will be defined in a source YAML file.
 Nested under our Staging folder.
-- staging models &mdash; These models have a 1:1 with their source table.
+- staging models &mdash; These models have a 1:1 with their source table and are for light transformation (renaming columns, recasting data types, etc.).
 - core models &mdash; Fact and dimension tables available for end user analysis.
 Since the Formula 1 is pretty clean demo data these look similar to our staging models.
 - marts models &mdash; Here is where we perform our major transformations.
 It contains the subfolder:
     - aggregates